sharmarahul111/plox/README.md

 # plox
-An implementation of the Lox PL from crafting interpreters in python
+Tree-walk interpreter for the Lox programming language with lexical analysis, parsing, and runtime evaluation in Python.